844-914-1942

 Key Takeaways

-- Your total cost is more than just the monthly rate: A complete budget must account for variable expenses like fuel, crew salaries, and maintenance.
+• Your total cost is more than just the monthly rate: A complete budget must account for variable expenses like fuel, crew salaries, and maintenance.
 The type of lease you choose—wet, dry, or ACMI—directly impacts how these costs are handled.

-- Match your flight solution to your flight frequency: On-demand charters are ideal for occasional trips, while leasing offers consistent access for regular flyers.
+• Match your flight solution to your flight frequency: On-demand charters are ideal for occasional trips, while leasing offers consistent access for regular flyers.
 Understanding your annual flight hours is the first step to making a smart financial choice.

-- A strong agreement is built on clear details: Before signing, define your travel needs, negotiate key terms like flight hours and operational costs, and partner with a provider who prioritizes transparency and safety.
+• A strong agreement is built on clear details: Before signing, define your travel needs, negotiate key terms like flight hours and operational costs, and partner with a provider who prioritizes transparency and safety.

 When you start looking into leasing a private jet, you’ll find that costs can vary quite a bit.
 Think of it as a spectrum—on one end, you might find rates from $1,000 per hour, while the other end can exceed $10,000 per hour.
 The final price tag depends on your specific needs, the aircraft you choose, and how you plan to use it.
 For those who fly often, leasing can be a smart financial move compared to booking individual charters.
 A light jet, for example, typically runs between $75,000 and $150,000 per month, offering a more predictable cost structure for your travel.

-How Aircraft Type Affects Your Rate
+How Your Choice of Aircraft Affects the Rate

 The single biggest factor influencing your lease rate is the type of aircraft you select.
 Just like with cars, different models come with different price points and capabilities.
 Smaller, single-engine planes are the most budget-friendly option, but they come with limitations on range and how many people you can bring along.
 As you move up to larger, heavier jets, the costs increase.
 This is because bigger planes consume more fuel, require more extensive maintenance, and need a larger crew.
 When you browse a private jet fleet, you'll see a direct correlation between the size of the aircraft and its hourly rate.